QBladeOcean/QBladeOceanDocs/docs/source/src/user/turbine/superelements.rst

 Superelement Damping
 ^^^^^^^^^^^^^^^^^^^^

 All following keywords are **optional**, if no damping matrix is assigned and none of the following keywords are used no damping will be present in the superelement.
+If a damping matrix has been assigned manually and Rayleigh damping is specified through the keywords below, the manually assigned damping matrix will be overwritten with the newly evaluated (Rayleigh) damping matrix.

 :code:`SUPELEM_ALPHA_<X>`
  is the keyword to define the mass-proportional Rayleigh damping alpha coefficient.